clearhaus/gateway-api-docs/source/index.md

 }
 ````

-This should (in case of non-zero amount) be followed by a capture.
+This should be followed by a capture except when the amount is `0`.

-Subsequent authorizations are made similarly, but obviously cannot include
+Subsequent authorizations are made similarly, but obviously neither CSC nor
-neither CSC nor a PARes; either using the [cards](#cards) endpoint or by (when
+PARes would be included.
+Use the [cards](#cards) endpoint or, when approved
-approved for CSC-less transactions) using the `card` payment method.
+for CSC-less transactions, the `card` payment method.

 When using the `applepay` payment method, the first recurring transaction is
-made using `applepay[*]` whereas subsequent recurring transactions are made using
+made using `applepay[]` whereas subsequent recurring transactions are made using
+either the responded card token or, when approved for CSC-less transactions, the
-`card[]` with the details from the first transaction's `applepay[token]`.
+card details from the first transaction's `applepay[token]`.

 ## 3-D Secure